SteveDunn/Vogen/docs/nuget-readme.md

 The Source Generator generates code for things like creating the object and for performing equality.

-Value Objects help combat Primitive Obsession.
+Value objects help combat Primitive Obsession.
 Primitive Obsession means being obsessed with primitives.
 It is a Code Smell that degrades the quality of software.

 > "*Primitive Obsession is using primitive data types to represent domain ideas*" [#](https://wiki.c2.com/?PrimitiveObsession)